 But what if you want to enjoy Hi-Res sound every day, but iTunes doesn't support all Hi-Res formats?

 All you need is an audio player that can play most lossy and lossless formats, and this player is VOX Music Player for Mac & iPhone

 This player is a total game-changer in the world of audio players.
 Minimalistic design, easy-to-use interface, and a powerful sound engine provide the playback of the highest efficiency and quality.
 VOX supports most audio formats, from lossy (MP3, OFF, AAC, etc.) to Hi-Res aka lossless like WAV, FLAC, APE, ALAC lots of which aren't supported by Apple's native audio player.
 VOX is currently available for Mac & iPhone (and iPod).
 VOX for iPad currently being under development.

 - Spotify and SoundCloud synchronization.
 Listen to all your playlist with one app.

 - Mac & iPhone sync collections, so whatever you have, you have on both devices.

-To store your music, there's a special locker called LOOP Music Cloud Storage.
-LOOP is an unlimited cloud available to VOX users exclusively which stores all your music regardless of the format, size or bit rate.
+To store your music, there's a special locker called VOX Music Cloud Storage (formerly LOOP Unlimited Music Cloud Storage).
+VOX Cloud is an unlimited cloud available to VOX users exclusively which stores all your music regardless of the format, size or bit rate.
 It means that the cloud preserves the original sound and doesn't compress or convert anything.
 In other words, you listen to what you upload.